 ELP CORE FELLOWSHIP PROGRAMS

-Once selected, Fellows participate in overnight retreats that take place over the course of a year.
+Once selected, Fellows participate in a series of retreats that take place over the course of several months.
 Each retreat focuses on specific leadership competencies from diversity and coalition building to systems thinking and strengths based leadership.
 Fellows complete several active and reflective learning exercises, including the development of a personal leadership plan that is designed according to their own needs and interests, and can serve as a personal and professional "roadmap" as they move forward after the program.

 ELP strongly believes in the need for lifelong skill development and peer support.
 Upon completion of the fellowship program, Fellows graduate to Senior Fellows status within the ELP Community.
 ELP Senior Fellows are eligible to attend additional trainings, take active roles in the development of ELP public programming and continue to expand their professional network through online resources, networking events, collaborative partnerships and mentoring within the ELP Community.